naschidaniel/spatialMOS/README.md

 ```

-#### GEFS Weather Forecast Archive
+#### GEFS Weather Reforcasts (Forecast Archive)

 Previous mean and spread ensemble forecasts of the GEFS weather model can be downloaded free of charge from the FTP in a resolution of 1° x 1°.
 To load the data the program [retostauffer/PyGFSV2](https://github.com/retostauffer/PyGFSV2) is required.
 A forked version can be downloaded under [naschidaniel/PyGFSV2](https://github.com/naschidaniel/PyGFSV2).
 With `sh GFSV2_bulk.sh` the archive gfse forcasts can be downloaded.
-The data must be stored in this project in the folder `./data/get_available_data/gefs_reforcast` for further processing.
+The data must be stored in this project in the folder `./data/get_available_data/gefs_reforcast/nwp` for further processing.

 #### GEFS Weather Forecasts